telerik/ajax-docs/controls/dateinput/appearance-and-styling/creating-a-custom-skin.md

 1. Open Input.Green.css and replace all instances of _Default with _Green.
 Then save the file:
 ![Find and replace](images/FindAndReplace.png)

-1. Drag the "Input.Green.Css" file from the Solution Explorer onto your Web page.
+1. Drag the "Input.Green.css" file from the Solution Explorer onto your Web page.
 This automatically adds a reference to the page "<head>" tag as a "<link>" to the new stylesheet:
 ![Drag CSS file](images/dragcssfile.png)

 1. Change the **Skin** property of your four **RadInput** controls to "Green".